vajajak/applifting-full-stack-exercise/README.md

 ## Users & passwords

-- You can use the following testing accounts to log into and test the system.
+- If you are using the dummy database, you can use the following testing accounts to log into and test the system.

 | **Name**         | **Username**           | **Password**  |
 |------------------|------------------------|---------------|